 And if you use this coupon, you will see these prices on the checkout page:

 Also, while it is not visible in the screen capture above, right now ExpressVPN gives you a free password manager with every subscription.

 ExpressVPN offers a 30-day money-back guarantee.
 The refund is a “no questions asked” policy and does not include any hidden exceptions or clauses.

 When you consider the default price of PureVPN as $6.49 per month, it comes in slightly cheaper than ExpressVPN, with about the same refund policy.

 Prices and refunds winner: PureVPN

-At other times, it seems like an easy decision.
+At other times, picking the best value is easy.
 ExpressVPN works well and has a great reputation.
-PureVPN doesn’t work well, and has already been caught lying to its users once.
+PureVPN doesn’t work well and has already been caught lying to its users once.
 Who cares if PureVPN is slightly cheaper?
 We can’t think of a situation where PureVPN offers a better value than ExpressVPN.

 And as a brief recap, for just a little bit more per month, here’s what you get with ExpressVPN:

 - More secure VPN apps (with zero leaks!)